LasseD/A112389/README.md

 ### Applying L1 to compute A112389

 The method from L1 is used in the python script "sum-for-size.py" where results for refinements without bottlenecks are being typed in, thus allowing you to compute the numbers a(N) and a<sup>180</sup>(N).
-As an example, compute the numbers for six bricks by typing:
+As an example, compute the numbers for six bricks by running:

 ```
 python sum-for-size.py 6